 As you scrutinize your third-party vendors and other supplier relationships, remember that not every party in your supply chain will need a thorough risk management analysis; the person who delivers office supplies may not be as big a risk as the software-as-a-service contractor that processes customer payments on your behalf.

 That’s why it’s important to classify your contractors by risk and access level.
 Those that don’t have access to your computer networks or confidential information may pose little risk to your organization, compared to those that are regular service providers.

 How to Conduct Supplier Risk Assessment on an Ongoing Basis

 Third-party risk assessment is a continuous process.
 It should be an integral part of your onboarding practices and real-time monitoring of your business network.
 Continuous monitoring of supplier risk is necessary because business partners and vendors can, and do, change their processes all the time.
 For example, a vendor might decide that outsourcing is the best choice for one service it provides to you, and therefore expose your organization to a new subset of unknown vendors.

 Determining the nature and extent of risk that each third-party relationship poses to your business is the main purpose of a third-party risk assessment.
 Thankfully, you don’t have to come up with an assessment tool on your own.

-A risk management framework from the International Organization for Standardization (ISO) or the National Institute for Standards and Technology (NIST) is available to use as you build or reinforce your third-party risk management program.
+Risk management frameworks such as those from the International Organization for Standardization (ISO) or the National Institute for Standards and Technology (NIST) are available to use as you build or reinforce your third-party risk management program.
 These frameworks also include examples of templates to use for third-party vendor onboarding questionnaires.

-Those questionnaires are a valuable tool to help you scrutinize the security controls a vendor is applying to its workflow, and they can also stipulate that a vendor must provide you with an up-to-date security assessment to obtain a contract with your firm.
+Those questionnaires can help you scrutinize the security controls a vendor is applying to its workflow, and they can also stipulate that a vendor must provide you with an up-to-date security assessment to obtain a contract with your firm.